 Easily the most sobering museum in the city, this institution memorializes one of the darkest periods of human history.
 At the Montreal Holocaust Museum, you’ll experience the pre-war period, Nazi Era, Holocaust, and post-war rebuilding phase through the eyes of a survivor.

-It’s often difficult to understand how something like the Holocaust happened, but this museum makes it approachable by focusing on the experiences of survivors who later immigrated to Montreal.
+It’s often difficult to understand how the Holocaust could have happened, but this museum makes the subject approachable by focusing on the experiences of survivors who later immigrated to Montreal.
 Throughout the exhibits, you’ll find their personal belongings and photos, and you’ll have a chance to see them retell their stories through video installations.